Sudipta2025Cse/Sudipta2025Cse/README.md

 - 👋 Hi, I’m @Sudipta Mondal
-- 👀 I’m interested in Machine Learning, Deep Learning Algorithms,NLP and Computer Vision
+- 👀 I’m interested in Machine Learning, Deep Learning Algorithms, NLP and Computer Vision.
 - 🌱 I’m currently learning ..
 Computer Vision.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...